MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

      ![Get Resiliency Setting](./media/add-storage/get-resiliency.png)

-     - To change the column size setting, run the following command.
+     - To change the column size setting, run the following cmdlet.

         **For Mirror**: